kyaulabs/win11tweak/README.md

 OpenShell, which is the new version of ClassicShell should be on the desktop with a settings XML file.
 Install, removing Classic Explorer and Classic IE (do not install these).
 After installation click on the Start Menu in order to open the Settings for Open-Shell Menu dialog.
 Select `Backup` and then `Load from an XML file...` choosing the provided XML file on the desktop.

-*Note: OpenShell has not yet been updated for Windows 11, as such if you run the start menu in the center instead of the left you will run into issues.*
+*Note: OpenShell has not yet been updated for Windows 11!*

 ![Config_04](README_media/Config_04.png)